-If working on a two story house, be sure to purchase a Pole to go with the combination Squeegee and make sure to work top down starting with the top floor and working your way down.
+If working on a two story house, be sure to purchase a pole to go with your squeegee.
+Be sure to work top down starting with the top floor and working your way down.
 This will prevent drips on your freshly cleaned windows.

 Hard water deposits